 Sometimes topical fluorouracil or imiquimod cream

-To treat early or small cancers, doctors prescribe a cream containing fluorouracil or imiquimod or remove the cancer and some normal surrounding tissue with a laser or during surgery.
+To treat early or small cancers, doctors prescribe a cream containing fluorouracil or imiquimod or remove the cancer and some normal surrounding tissue with a laser during surgery.
+For some cancer, radiation therapy can be considered, either as seeds that are inserted or external radiation.
 For other cancers, doctors surgically remove the cancer, sparing as much of the penis as possible.
 Usually, men who undergo this type of surgery are able to use the remaining penile tissue for urination and sexual function.
 If cancer involves larger areas, the penis needs more extensive surgery.

-Sometimes penis cancer spreads to the lymph nodes in the groin, and these nodes may need to be removed.
-Men with multiple, bilateral or bulky inguinal lymph nodes concerning for cancer should be treated with neoadjuvant chemotherapy prior to surgical removal.
-If unresectable or locally advanced after resection, then radiation may also be a consideration.
+Sometimes penile cancer spreads to the lymph nodes in the groin, and these nodes may need to be removed.
+Doctors treat men with multiple, bilateral or bulky inguinal lymph nodes that are concerning for cancer with neoadjuvant chemotherapy (given to shrink the tumor prior to surgical removal).
+If the tumor cannot be completely resected (surgically removed), then radiation may also be a consideration.

 In most men, cancers are small and have not spread.
 These men survive for many years after treatment.
 Most men with cancer that has spread beyond the groin lymph nodes die within 5 years.